 Assessor's Office Divisions

-The Assessor's Office is composed of six divisions; the Administrative Division, the Litigation Division, the Valuation Relief Program Division, the Information Technology Division, the Property Ownership & Mapping Division, and the Appraisal Division.
+The Assessor's Office is composed of five divisions; the Administrative Division, the Valuation Relief Program Division, the Information Technology Division, the Property Ownership & Mapping Division, and the Appraisal Division.

 The Administrative Division provides the leadership and strategic vision to support the employees of the department so they can achieve their departmental missions.
 This includes human resource activity, procurement, budget, legislative bill tracking, intergovernmental communication, and special districts.
 This administrative division also oversees the Personal Property audit and internal audit group who provide the County Assessor with an independent consulting and investigative function to examine, evaluate, inspect, critique and report assessor activities.